GeEuzebio/Tasks-Tracker/readme.md

 # Tasks Tracker 📝

-This project is a command-line interface (CLI) application for managing tasks.
+This project is a command-line interface (CLI) application for managing tasks, inspired by a challenge from the **[roadmap.sh/projects/task-tracker](https://roadmap.sh/projects/task-tracker)** roadmap.
 It allows users to add, delete, update, and list tasks, as well as track their status (to-do, in-progress, or done).

 ## Features ✨